Implicit representations of codimension-2 submanifolds and their prequantum structure: Abstract

 \section{Abstract}

 This paper explores the geometry of the space of codimension-2 submanifolds.
 We implicitly represent these submanifolds by a class of complex-valued functions.
-This reveals a prequantum bundle structure over the space of submanifolds, equipped with the well-known Marsden--Weinstein symplectic structure.
-This bundle allows a new physical interpretation of the Marsden--Weinstein structure as the curvature of a connection form, which measures the average of volumes swept by the deformation of the $\SS^1$-family of hypersurfaces, defined as the phases of a complex function implicitly representing a submanifold.
+We show that the space of all these implicit representations admit a prequantum bundle structure over the space of submanifolds, equipped with the well-known Marsden–Weinstein symplectic structure.
+This bundle allows a new geometric interpretation of the Marsden–Weinstein structure as the curvature of a connection form, which measures the average of volumes swept by the deformation of the $\SS^1$-family of hypersurfaces, defined as the phase level sets of the complex function implicitly representing a submanifold.

 \emph{Keywords}.
 Symplectic structure, space of submanifolds, prequantum bundle

 \emph{2020 Mathematics Subject Classification}.
 53D05, 58D10, 58A25, 58B25